rf993/gitClone/VERSSupportFiles/VEOReadme.txt

 This zip file is a VERS Encapsulated Object (VEO).
-VEO files are specified in specifications associated with Public Record Office Victoria (PROV) Standard PROS 19/05 “Create, Capture and Control Standard”.
-As at
-2020 this Standard was available from https://prov.vic.gov.au/recordkeeping-government/document-library/pros-1905-create-capture-and-control-standard
+VEO files are specified in specifications associated with Public Record Office Victoria (PROV) Standard PROS 19/05 "Create, Capture and Control Standard".
+As at 2020 this Standard was available from https://prov.vic.gov.au/recordkeeping-government/document-library/pros-1905-create-capture-and-control-standard